Carlos-A-P/calculator-app-multi-color/README.md

 ### What I learned

 - This was a fun challenge and I learned a lot about styling with Sass.
 I also used Javascript classes to set up the calculator.
 I also separated the theme files into another folder in order to add some organization into my project.
 I then imported the theme file into my script file in order to reduce src links in my HTML.
-I also wanted to focus more on accessibility this challenge and tried to implement a feature where the user can navigate the keypad with the W,A,S,D keys but was unable to finish.
+I also wanted to focus more on accessibility this challenge by using proper HTML5 markup.
+I also tried to implement a feature where the user can navigate the keypad with the W,A,S,D keys but was unable to finish.
 Overall this is still a functional and accessible calculator and I want to improve it's features later on.

 - I wanted to use a class for my calculator becuase I learned that classes encapsulate data and functionality
 - I learned that classes are like cookie cutters/ template